 20 year update –Rio conference 2002 review of the LTG group- Rio+10 conference in Johannesburg

 - Growing evidence that humanity is moving further into the unsustainable territory

-- To reach sustainability, humanity must increase the consumption levels of the world‘s poor while at the same time reducing humanity‘s total ecological footprint.
+- To reach sustainability, humanity must increase the sustainable consumption levels of the world‘s poor while at the same time reducing humanity‘s total ecological footprint.

 2004 Study of Paul Ehrlich and Kenneth Arrow